shichao-an/notes/docs/bd/ch2.md

 ### The fact-based model for representing data

-Data is the set of information that can’t be derived from anything else, but there are many ways to represent it within the master dataset, such as:
+Data is the set of information that can't be derived from anything else, but there are many ways to represent it within the master dataset, such as:

 * Traditional relational tables
 * Structured XML